ramirezjag00/ecommerce-mern-stack/README.md

 - make navbar sticky or just show a small badge beside the item to show number of items in cart

-- Products Link in other routes in navbar is not accessible

 - still have to refresh page to show the active link in the navbar

 - EDIT CSS since we used react-bootstrap